-The checklist provided in Table 11 is to assist interns in preparing their CPD portfolio.
+The checklist provided in Table 12 is to assist interns in preparing their CPD portfolio.

-Table 11: Checklist for CPD portfolio
+Table 12: Checklist for CPD portfolio

-CHECKLIST

-YES NO

-BEFORE STARTING -

-Am I clear on what needs to be covered in each of the four phases

-of the CPD cycle?
+CHECKLIST YES NO BEFORE STARTING Am I clear on what needs to be covered in each of the four phases of the CPD cycle?
 Have I made a note of the due dates for CPD submissions?

-CHOICE OF COMPETENCY STANDARD

-Have I carefully read all the behavioural statements associated with

-a Competency Standard (CS) before choosing it?

-Have I read all the behavioural statements of the competency

-standard before making the choice?

-Is my evidence sufficiently covering 75% of the behavioural

-statements for the competency standard I have selected?

-At the end of six (6) months as a registered intern, have I submitted

-6 entries from each domain?
+CHOICE OF COMPETENCY STANDARD Have I carefully read all the behavioural statements associated with a Competency Standard (CS) before choosing it?
+Have I read all the behavioural statements of the competency standard before making the choice?
+Is my evidence sufficiently covering 75% of the behavioural statements for the competency standard I have selected?
+At the end of six (6) months as a registered intern, have I submitted 6 entries from each domain?
+TITLE Is there a title?

-TITLE

-Is there a title?

-le the title chart anguitie and related to the competency standard?
-Is the title short, specific and related to the competency standard?
-Is the title a concise statement in my own words (not just a copy of the CS)?
+CHECKLIST YES NO Is the title short, specific and related to the competency standard? - Is the title a concise statement in my own words (not just a copy of the CS)?
 REFLECTION Have I clearly stated what I need to know or learn?
 Have I stated my learning need in the first person, e.g. "I need to know/learn"?
 Have I stated why I have identified this learning need for myself and not just stated that it is a required outcome?
 Have I made sure not to include details of planning and implementation here?
 PLANNING Have I clearly stated how I am going to learn?
 Have I identified which resources I will be using?
 Have I explained how I will be using the resources?
-Have I made sure NOT to just write what I intend to do (which is Implementation)?
-Have I written this in the future tense? nave i written this in the luture tense?
-IMPLEMENTATION IMPLEMENTATION Have I described exactly what I did?
+Have I made sure NOT to just write what I intend to do (which is 1 Implementation)?
+Have I written this in the future tense?
+IMPLEMENTATION 1 Have I described exactly what I did?
 Have I included where, when, what and how?
 Have I written this in the past tense?
 Have I referred to the labels of my evidence (i.e. the behavioural statements) in the text?
 Have I checked that what I did matches my learning need?
 Have I checked that what I did addresses all the behavioural statements of the competency standard?
 EVIDENCE Have I checked that I have sufficient evidence i.e. have I covered at least 75% of the behavioural statements of the competency standard?
 Have I annotated my evidence so that it is clear why I have included each piece?
-Have I annotated my evidence with the behavioural statements, and does this match the behavioural statements mentioned under Implementation?
+Have I annotated my evidence with the behavioural statements, 1 and does this match the behavioural statements mentioned under Implementation?
 Is my evidence clear, i.e. readable, not loaded upside down, etc.?
-Have I made sure that all patient identifying details (such as name, surname, ID number) have been hidden? , EVALUATION Have I clearly stated what I learnt from the action described under Implementation?
-Have I checked that my learning matches my learning need and is relevant to the competency standard?
-Have I clearly described how this learning has impacted on the way I practise?
-Have I given a specific example of how I applied this learning, i.e. something I did after the action described?
-Have I remembered that I do not have to provide evidence for this, but just have to describe it?
+Have I made sure that all patient identifying details (such as name, surname, and ID number) have been hidden?
+EVALUATION Have I clearly stated what I learnt from the action described under Implementation?
+Have I checked that my learning matches my learning need and is - relevant to the competency standard?
+Have I clearly described how this learning has impacted on the way 1 I practise?
+Have I given a specific example of how I applied this learning, i.e.

+CHECKLIST YES NO I do not have to provide evidence for this, but just have to describe it?
 Have I clearly noted my future learning needs?
 BEFORE PRESSING "SUBMIT FOR VERIFICATION BY TUTOR" Have I remembered to include everything that is required in all sections?